Deaf

 Menu

-latin amarican critics’ award for european films – crafting a flavor for European cinema in Latin America
+latin american critics’ award for european films – crafting a flavour for European cinema in Latin America

 A jury of 34 renowned film critics and journalists from 13 Latin American countries screens a selection of fresh European festival hits and selects three best-loved ones.
 The three finalists get promoted internationally via social media and numerous press activities.
 The winning film is announced at a festive ceremony at the Guadalajara International Film Festival in Mexico.

-The initiative wants to spur the awareness of European films in Latin America, while recognizing the invaluable role of film criticis and journalists in promoting arthouse cinema.
+The initiative wants to spur the awareness of European films in Latin America, while recognizing the invaluable role of film critics and journalists in promoting arthouse cinema.

 how to participate